 \subsection{Stage II: 3D Consistent Distillation}

 After the multi-view images of the object are obtained, our next step is to estimate the 3D representation of the object from the multi-view images.
-One potential solution is to apply an pretrained 3D reconstruction network $\mathcal{R}$ that takes multi-view images as input and outputs a 3D representation, \ie Splatter Images~\cite{szymanowicz2023splatter}.
-However, one major drawback of this approach is that the output of the one-step multi-view generator $\mathcal{G}(\theta)$, which is also the input to the reconstruction network $\mathcal{R}$, has low multi-view consistency compared to the ground-truth multi-view images, which causes severe training-testing mismatch in the reconstruction model, resulting in blurriness and floating artifacts in the output 3D reconstruction.
+One potential solution is to apply a pretrained 3D reconstruction network $\mathcal{R}$ that takes multi-view images as input and outputs a 3D representation.
+However, one major drawback of this approach is that the output of the one-step multi-view generator $\mathcal{G}(\theta)$, which is also the input to the reconstruction network $\mathcal{R}$, has low multi-view consistency compared to the ground-truth multi-view images, which causes training-testing mismatch in the reconstruction model, resulting in incorrect geometry in the output 3D reconstruction.